joanna58599/IndexedCartoon/README.md

 # IndexedCartoon

-The project aimed to create a service that return a cartoon based on a category chosen by the user.
+The project aimed to create an application that display a cartoon based on a category chosen by the user.
 The cartoon can be screen scraped from thisisindex.com.
 The service should return cartoon at different sizes according to the device used.